top of page

 All weather Lifeboats (ALB)

 All-weather lifeboats (ALBs) are capable of high speed and can be operated safely in all weather.
 They are inherently self-righting after a capsize and fitted with navigation, location and communication equipment.
-Current All weather lifeboat classes (ALBs): Mersey, Severn, Shannon, Tamar and Trent are in service at Irish Lifeboat stations.
+Current All weather lifeboat classes (ALBs): Severn, Shannon, Tamar and Trent are in service at Irish Lifeboat stations.

 Trent Class Lifeboats